Costa Rica - Just to Save Prado

 Santa Elena, 14th March

 We move on.
 To Santa Elena.
 To visit the famous cloud forests of Monteverde.
-Another so-called highlight of each and every Costa Rica trip.
+Another so-called highlight of each and every Costa Rican trip.

 A last chance to admire La Fortuna.
 Not really a beauty; rather a cluster of hotels, souvenir shops, tour operators, and whatever poor tourists may need.